Shah dynasty: Abolition of the Shah monarchy

+After Jana Andolan II, the King Gyanendra restore the assembly which was dissolved in 1999 ad, and following it, the parliament unilaterally strip power enshrined in 1990 constitution, and by it, it marked de facto end of 1990 constitution(which was formed after Jana Andolan I).

 On 24 December 2007, Nepal's Provisional Parliament met.
 It was decided that the monarchy would be abolished in 2008 after the Constituent Assembly elections.
 The motion enjoyed overwhelming support in the chamber, passing by a 270-vote majority.
 Of the 329 sitting members of parliament, only three voted against abolishing the monarchy.
 It was decided that for the time being, Gyanendra would retain his title and continue residing in the Royal Palace, albeit stripped of all political power and authority.

 On 28 May 2008, following scheduled elections, the 1st Nepalese Constituent Assembly declared Nepal a Federal Democratic Republic and the monarchy was abolished, removing the Shah dynasty from power.
 Kul Bahadur Gurung said of the 601 member assembly, 560 voted in favour, 4 were against and 37 were absent or abstained.
 Following an Assembly agreement involving the Nepali Congress and both Nepalese Communist parties, (the Leninists and the much larger Maoist faction), Gyanendra stepped down.

 Gyanendra vacated the palace in Kathmandu which later became a museum.
 Until they could find permanent accommodation, the royal couple were offered residence as commoners at the Nagarjuna Palace, a former royal summer residence.
 The Nagarjuna palace lies in forested hills about eight kilometres (five miles) northwest of Kathmandu.